Using your card abroad

 You don't need to tell us if you're going away 🛫

-We won’t block your card if we see you using it somewhere unusual.
-But we will let you know the local exchange rate when you arrive, and send you a summary report of your trip when you get home.
+We won’t block your card if we see you using it in a different country.
+Instead, we'll tell you the local exchange rate when you arrive, and send you a spending summary of your trip when you get home.

-We also don’t mark up the exchange rate, so you’re always getting the best possible deal.
-Some card machines ask if you want to pay in pounds instead, so be sure to pick the local currency for the best exchange rate.
+Your Monzo card should work anywhere that accepts Mastercard, but it might not work in some countries.
+Our Community Forum is the best place to ask questions about specific locations – and there are lots of travel tips there, too.
+We don't charge any fees for paying by card 🙅♂️ We also don’t mark up the exchange rate, so you’re always getting the best possible deal.
+Some card machines ask if you want to pay in pounds instead, so make sure you pick the local currency for the best exchange rate.

-You can take out up to £200 on a rolling 30 day basis
+You can take out up to £200 from ATMs on a rolling 30-day basis 💶

-After the first £200, we'll add a 3% charge to any money you take out.
-That's to cover our costs, we don't make a profit from it.
+Withdrawals from an ATM are fee-free in the European Economic Area (EEA).
+For other countries, after the first £200, we'll add a 3% charge to any money you take out.
+That's to cover our costs – we don't make a profit from it.

 The 30-day period resets exactly 30 days after your first withdrawal, rather than at the start of a new month.

-Your limits are shared across any account you have, so if you have a joint account your allowance is across both of them.
+Your limits are shared across any accounts you have.
+So if you have a joint account, your allowance is split across that account and your personal account:

-For example if you take out £150 on the 2nd of the month and £45 on the 5th, your limits would reset on the 2nd and 5th day of the next month.
-If you did a third withdrawal before those dates, then we'd charge the withdrawal fee.
+- For example, if you take out £150 on the 2nd of the month and £50 on the 5th, your limits would reset on the 2nd and 5th day of the next month

-You can check your live withdrawal limits any time via your 'Manage' card screen.
+You can check your live withdrawal limits any time in your account:

-Some ATMs will also charge you a fee for taking out cash (which we don’t receive), so we recommend using a free machine whenever you can.
+- Some ATMs will charge you a fee for taking out cash (which we don’t receive), so we recommend using a free machine whenever you can

 Was this article helpful?